tidymodels/workflowsets/README.md

 We’ll use simple grid search for these models by running `workflow_map()`.
-This will execute a resampling or tuning function over the workflows in the `object` column:
+This will execute a resampling or tuning function over the workflows in the `workflow` column:

 ``` r
 set.seed(123)